omidfarhang/omid.dev/content/posts/2024-05-12-micro-frontends-vs-monorepo-vs-reusable-shared-module.en.md

 - **Overhead:** There may be additional overhead in terms of setup, maintenance, and coordination between teams, especially in larger organizations.

 ## Monorepo

+A software development company maintains a suite of related Angular applications, including a customer portal, admin dashboard, and reporting tool.
+By using a monorepo, all projects reside in a single repository, facilitating easier code sharing, collaboration, and consistency across projects.
+Developers can work on multiple projects within the same repository, streamlining development workflows and ensuring code consistency.

 **Pros:**